ccurcanu/aws-serverless-dockerfile-generator/README.rst

 in order to do development in certain cloud environments.

 Tools that are automatically updated are:
-* Hashicorp Terraform, and Packer
+- Hashicorp Terraform, and Packer
-* Golang Go.

 Others includes:
+- Golang Go
-* OCI environment setup
+- OCI environment setup
-* Ansible
+- Ansible
-* Build tools
+- Build tools
-* Nice shell colouring
+- Nice shell colouring
-* Others
+- Others

 Dockerfile's repository can be found `https://github.com/ccurcanu/docker-cloud-tools`_ and is used by a docker automated build here `https://hub.docker.com/r/ccurcanu/cloud-tools`_.